 Research1 found that 30% of skiers/boarders report they consume alcohol or drugs more than usual while visiting ski resorts.
 What’s more, these people believe that drug or alcohol consumption has significantly less impact on their ability to ski/snowboard safely than on their ability to drive.

-While on-mountain statistics are hard to come by, it’s common sense that drinking can have a big impact on your judgement and reaction time—things you need a lot of when you’re skiing or boarding.
+A recent study showed that alcohol consumption more than doubled the risk of a severe injury on the slopes.2 While on-mountain statistics are hard to come by, it’s common sense that drinking can have a big impact on your judgement and reaction time—things you need a lot of when you’re skiing or boarding.
 Keep in mind that the higher altitude can also mess with your body’s ability to process alcohol: it takes a lot less to become impaired when you’re up on the mountain (and that impairment lasts a lot longer) than it does when you’re at home.

 Another thing: alcohol can make you a lot more willing to take risks, and do things we would never do if we were sober.
 The problem is, when you’re on the mountain, that kind of inhibition can lead to trying things that are way beyond your ability.
 Once you have a few, that double black diamond doesn’t look so intimidating.
 A double-cork on the half-pipe seems doable.
 That big open bowl seems the perfect place to tuck in and go flat-out.